BernardoGrigiastro/pipette/README.md

 Pipette is somewhat efficient, but wasn't designed for large scale server use and may cause unwanted lag for very large amounts of interconnected pipes (in the thousands).

-Visit the wiki for information on crafting recipies and usage.
+Visit the wiki for information on crafting recipes and usage.